HollowMan6/CS-E4160/A3/README.md

 Using the Network Discovery for IPv6 protocol, it also known as Neighbor Discovery (ND).
 ND allows devices to determine the uniqueness of their addresses by sending Neighbor Solicitation messages to determine if the address is already in use by another device.
 If no response is received, the device assumes that the address is unique.

+RFC 4193 - Unique Local IPv6 Unicast Addresses
+3.2.1.
+Locally Assigned Global IDs Locally assigned Global IDs MUST be generated with a pseudo-random algorithm consistent with [RANDOM].

+Section 3.2.2 describes a suggested algorithm.
+It is important that all sites generating Global IDs use a functionally similar algorithm to ensure there is a high probability of uniqueness.

+The use of a pseudo-random algorithm to generate Global IDs in the locally assigned prefix gives an assurance that any network numbered using such a prefix is highly unlikely to have that address space clash with any other network that has another locally assigned prefix allocated to it.
+This is a particularly useful property when considering a number of scenarios including networks that merge, overlapping VPN address space, or hosts mobile between such networks.

 ### 1.2 Explain 3 methods of dynamically allocating IPv6 global unicast addresses?

 Three methods of dynamically allocating IPv6 global unicast addresses are: